sathanas65/deb12-i3/README.md

          3. 'sudo cp interfaces.backup interfaces'
          4. 'sudo systemctl restart networking'
 3. Once your Debian 12 install is complete, login with your username and password.
-4. Type: 'sudo -v' and enter, then enter your password.
-5. Type: 'sudo apt install -y git' and enter.
+4. Type: 'sudo apt install -y git' and enter.
+Then enter your password.
-6. Type: 'git clone https://github.com/sathanas65/deb12-i3' and enter.
+5. Type: 'git clone https://github.com/sathanas65/deb12-i3' and enter.
-7. Type: 'cd deb12-i3' and enter.
+6. Type: 'cd deb12-i3' and enter.
-8. Type: 'nano install.sh' and enter.
+7. Type: 'nano install.sh' and enter.
-9. Now you can review and edit the main install script.
+8. Now you can review and edit the main install script.
 You can comment out lines by putting a hash(#) before them, and then they will not run.
-10.
+9. By default, the options for installing as a kvm/qemu guest virtual machine are already selected.
+If you will be installing on a physical computer then you will need to comment out the following lines:
+    a) 'sudo apt install -y spice-vdagent' on line 153
+    b) 'sh ~/deb12-i3/vm-copyconf.sh' on line 182
+    c) 'sudo cp virtual-display.sh /usr/share/virtual-display.sh' on line 184
+    d) 'sudo cp lightdm.conf /etc/lightdm/lightdm.conf' on line 185
+    e) 'sudo chmod +x /usr/share/virtual-display.sh' on line 186 Then you will need to uncomment '#sh ~/deb12-i3/copyconf.sh' on line 179.
+Then Ctrl + s to save.
+10. Once you are done selecting or deselecting packages to you liking, or adding some of your own, Ctrl + s to save & Ctrl + x to exit.
+11. Now enter: 'sudo -v' , enter, and enter your password if prompted.
+12. Finally, enter: 'sh install.sh' and enter.
+Now just let the script run and it will reboot when finished.
+You should end up at the gui login screen.
+13. Now you can login to i3.
+The only keybind you need to remember is Super + Shift + h for help.
+This will open a keybind map you can reference to get oriented.
+You can also access the keybind map with command 'nano ~/scripts/keymap.txt'.
+Good luck and have fun!